 So what can you do?

+The best cybersecurity measures are proactive.
 A great spam filter will help filter out the majority of these attacks.
 The spam filters can analyze the message before it ever gets to you and kick out any blatant attacks.
 A good antivirus solution will scan emails and attachments for any malicious software or back doors that may be working to break into your system and steal personal data.
 Unfortunately, these attacks are getting better and better at disguising their true identity and intentions and are getting past spam filters.

 If you get an email from a co-worker or boss that looks suspicious, just give them a call and ask them if it’s real before clicking or downloading anything or before sending them sensitive information.
 Same thing if it’s from a bank or somewhere you actually do business with.